 Trafford Council and Trafford Clinical Commissioning Group (CCG) have identified the following areas where a personal budget could be given in the form of a direct payment.
 Each of these personal budgets has their own separate eligibility criteria.

 b) From Local Authority High Needs Block budget

-a) Social Care Personal Budgets for Children and Young People with Complex Needs (also referred to as CAN Short Breaks)
+a) Social Care Personal Budgets for Children and Young People with an Education, Health and Social Care Plan (EHCP).

 There will be very few children and young people that will meet the eligibility criteria across all three areas of education, health and social care.
 However all children and young people with an EHC plan would meet the criteria for a personal education budget.

 Where a child or young person does meet criteria in more than one area, the resource will be pooled where appropriate and there will be joint planning so that the available resources are used in the best way to meet the outcomes in the plan.